Learn about the Bank of Canada’s role in supervising payment service providers, next steps and how you can get involved.

 Coming into force

-PSPs will be required to register with us before they have to comply with requirements for operational risk management and safeguarding end-user funds.
+PSPs will be required to registered with us before they are subject to the requirements for operational risk management and safeguarding end-user funds.

 The federal Cabinet will decide how and when each provision of the RPAA will come into force.